Persecutory Anxiety: Re-integrating the Narcissistic Personality

 Thus, the first step is to clearly identify the various segments that, together, however incongruently, constitute the personality.
 This can be surprisingly easily done by noting down the "stream of consciousness" dialog and assigning "names" or "handles" to the various "voices" in it.

 The next step is to "introduce" the voices to each other and form an internal consensus (a "coalition", or an "alliance").
-This requires a prolonged period of "negotiations" and mediation, leading to the compromises the underlies such a consensus.
+This requires a prolonged period of "negotiations" and mediation, leading to the compromises that underlies such a consensus.
 The mediator can be a trusted friend, a lover, or a therapist.

 The development of such a nucleus of stable self-worth, however, is dependent on two things: